homebysix/auto-update-magic/README.md

 ### A few troubleshooting tips

-- If you're getting an error that says "sslv3 alert handshake failure," try modifying the local `ssl_.py` file as outlined by ocoda on [this page](https://github.com/sheagcraig/jss-autopkg-addon/issues/9#issuecomment-61490994).
-A future version of jss-autopkg-addon should resolve this error.
+- If you're getting an error that says "sslv3 alert handshake failure," try modifying the local `ssl_.py` file as outlined by ocoda on [this page](https://github.com/sheagcraig/JSSImporter/issues/9#issuecomment-61490994).
+A future version of JSSImporter should resolve this error.

 - Be sure Casper Admin and AutoPkgr are not running at the same time.
 Otherwise one or the other may fail to mount the distribution points.